etherisc/staking-background-processor/README.md

 # staking-backend-processor

-This service is a background processor that listens on a redis queue for new depeg applications that are to be submitted to the blockchain.
+This service is a background processor that listens on a redis queue for new stake and restake actions that are to be submitted to the blockchain.

-This is used to provide a feeless service (if the applicant chooses the option 'I would like Etherisc to submit the transaction and pay fees on by behalf').
+This is used to provide a feeless service (if the user chooses the option 'I would like Etherisc to submit the transaction and pay fees on by behalf').

 ## Environment variables